PauloMorillo/simple_shell/README.md

 (Mini Shell) This version has many features that make it similar in some aspects to the standard shell, but it is a simple program to learn its operation.
 Only some standard shell features have been incorporated.

 ## Requirements
-### General

-  - Allowed editors: vi, vim, emacs
-  - All your files will be compiled on Ubuntu 14.04 LTS
-  - Your programs and functions will be compiled with gcc 4.8.4 using the flags `-Wall` `-Werror` `-Wextra` and `-pedantic`
-  - All your files should end with a new line
-  - A `README.md` file, at the root of the folder of the project is mandatory Your code should use the `Betty` style.
-It will be checked using [`betty-style.pl`](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl) and [`betty-doc.pl`](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl)
-  - No more than 5 functions per file
-  - All your header files should be include guarded
-  - Use system calls only when you need to ([`why?`](https://www.quora.com/Why-are-system-calls-expensive-in-operating-systems))
 ## More Info
 ### Output
 - Unless specified otherwise, your program __must have the exact same output__ as `sh` (`/bin/sh`) as well as the exact same error output.